timohe/aoe3-elo-overlay/README.md

 ## Limitations
 * Struggles with special charactes, non-english languages
-* Only tested with 1440p resolution
+* Should work with all 16:9 screen ratios, tested with 1440p and 1080p
-* Supported are only 16:9 screen ratios.
+* Game must run in full screen mode